New Zealand Simulation

 Wind Profiles

-Winds profiles and time varyiation displayed for data point located at 45.5°S, 170°E. This maps to (-11.2,-210.8) km in grid space, slightly SSE of Lauder (-36.8,-160.9).
+The background winds and temperature vary in both space and time as predicted by a NAVGEM reanalysis run.
+The NAVGEM data is sampled on a 1° by 1° grid and hourly in time.
+The plots below show representative profiles for point located at 45.5°S, 170°E. This maps to (-11.2,-210.8) km in grid space, slightly SSE of Lauder (-36.8,-160.9).

 winds